ceciliaek/Cloud9Test/README.md

 # Cloud9Test

 Just an idea, nothing finished.
+Mostly for the lols.
 More of a mockup of something than a project atm.
+Updates will come when I get some spare time. 🤯

 Needs nothing special to run.
-Just clone, build and run.
+Just clone, build and run iis express from VS.